akterstack/dbean/README.md

-# probean
+# dbean - Data Bean
-Property first Bean
+where property is a first class citizen